Battle of Dhu al-Qassah: According to Tamir Abu Suood Muhammad

-Second Confrontation
+Second confrontation

 According to Agha Ali Ibrahim Akram

-The day after this first victorious confrontation by the Rashidun Caliphate, Abu Bakr As-Siddiq left Medina accompanied by a large number of pack camels, as all the riding camels had been requisitioned for the Expedition of Usama bin Zayd.
+The day after this first victorious confrontation for the Rashidun Caliphate, Abu Bakr left Medina accompanied by a large number of pack camels, as all the riding camels had been requisitioned for the Expedition of Usama bin Zayd.
 Upon their arrival at the abandoned camp of the apostates, the Muslims who had expelled them mounted the camels, and the army headed towards Dhu Husa, the apostates' base camp.

 Hibal ibn Khuwailid, anticipating the Muslims' approach, displayed his military skills by strategically positioning his troops behind a slope, at some distance from the base towards which the Muslims were advancing.
 The Muslims, riding their pack camels, advanced unsuspectingly, unaware of the apostates' presence hidden behind the slope.
-As they approached the summit, the apostates suddenly emerged and hurled numerous water-filled goatskins towards the Muslims^{,}.
+As they approached the summit, the apostates suddenly emerged and hurled numerous water-filled goatskins towards the Muslims.
 Loud noises echoed among the apostates, with some drumming and shouting.
-The pack camels, untrained for battle and unaccustomed to sudden noises or unfamiliar objects, panicked and fled^{,}.
-Despite the Muslims' efforts to control their mounts, they failed^{,}, and soon, the entire Muslim force retreated towards Medina^{,}.
+The pack camels, untrained for battle and unaccustomed to sudden noises or unfamiliar objects, panicked and fled.
+Despite the Muslims' efforts to control their mounts, they failed and soon, the entire Muslim force retreated towards Medina.

 Hibal ibn Khuwailid, having repelled the Muslims without truly engaging in battle, interpreted their retreat as a sign of fear, not realizing that the camels' panic was the real cause.
-The part of his forces remaining at Dhu al-Qassah was informed of this success and prepared to advance^{,}.
+The part of his forces remaining at Dhu al-Qassah was informed of this success and prepared to advance.
 That same evening, the entirety of the apostate forces advanced and re-established their camp near Medina, which they had left the previous day.
 The morale of the apostates was strengthened by this success.

 According to Muhammad ibn Jarir al-Tabari

 The Muslims pursued the apostate cavalry on their pack camels to Dhu Husa, where the enemy reserves suddenly appeared with inflated goatskins, tied with ropes.
-They then rolled them with their feet towards the camels^{,}, each skin unwinding on its tether.
-The Muslims' pack camels, panicking as never before^{,}, despite the Muslims' efforts to control their mounts, failed^{,}, and brought them back to Medina^{,}.
+They then rolled them with their feet towards the camels, each skin unwinding on its tether.
+The Muslims' pack camels, panicking as never before. despite the Muslims' efforts to control their mounts, failed and brought them back to Medina.
 However, no Muslim was thrown off or injured.

 The apostates, believing that the Muslims were in a weakened position, sent instructions to the troops at Dhu al-Qassah, urging them to advance.

-In response to this situation, Abu Bakr As-Siddiq spent the night reorganizing and preparing his army.
+In response to this situation, Abu Bakr spent the night reorganizing and preparing his army.